Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 - Starting off with a personalised salutation to the hiring manager

-- Introducing yourself and showcasing your relevant qualifications
+- A brief introduction of yourself and your qualifications

-- A summary of your relevant experience and skills
+- Highlighting your relevant experience and skills

 Dear [Hiring Manager’s Name],

-I am writing to express my interest in the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name].
-As a highly skilled and experienced professional in [Your field] I am confident that I will be a great fit for this job.
+I am writing to inform you of my desire to be considered for the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name].
+As a highly skilled and experienced professional in [Your field] I think I’d make a perfect fit for this position.

 Thank you for taking a look at my application.
-I look forward to getting in touch with you.
+I look forward to having a conversation with you.

 Sincerely,